This section focuses on the non-academic route.

 - Enhance teaching and professional skills

-To complete Step 1 (Foundational Training) of the OMC’s teacher training pathway in the fortnightly format, you will need to commit to:
+To complete Step 1 (Teacher Training) of the OMC’s teacher training pathway in the monthly format, you will need to commit to:

 - Attending all of the training days across one academic year.
 Although unexpected circumstances can lead to missing an occasional day, attendance at a minimum of 80% of the training days is essential.

 - Continuing a daily formal and informal mindfulness practice.